mecarito/Nytimes-App/README.md

   are used to create some of the components

   Components

-  i. articlefeed - displays a list of articles with bried information ii. articledetails - displays brief details of the selected article
+  - articlefeed - displays a list of articles with bried information
+  - articledetails - displays brief details of the selected article

 - Hooks
   - useFetch is a custom hook in hooks directory in src directory